AdolfCarr/Rotating_Cube_In_QT_and_Swing/RotatingCube_QT/README.md

 - **C++**: The programming language used for implementing the core logic and functionality of the computer 3D graphics.

 ## How to run the project
+- **Clone the project**: get a copy of the project on your computer.

 - **Open Qt Creator**: Launch Qt Creator on your computer.

 - **Open Project**: Navigate to File -> Open File or Project... in the menu bar.